-Not wanting to dial, but wanting to dial, Jessica Sumner hesitated, her finger poised over her phone’s key pad.
+Not wanting to dial, but wanting to dial, Jessica Sumner hesitated, her finger poised over her phone’s keypad.
 She felt nervous.
-This was silly, she could simply say she’d dialled a wrong number.
+This was silly, she could simply say she’d dialled the wrong number.
 Her brain commanded her finger to press but her muscles refused to cooperate.

 So now she had the inexplicable urge to dial Eleanor’s old number one last time, just to see who was there.
 Crazy, she knew.
 Do it!